ermshaua/preon/README.md

 >>> from preon.drug import store_ebi_drugs, load_ebi_drugs
 ```

-First, download the <a href="https://www.ebi.ac.uk/chembl/g/#search_results/compounds">EBI compound CSV file</a> and store it as a local resource.
-This process only has to be performed when the resource file is created or updated.
+Please download the <a href="https://www.ebi.ac.uk/chembl/g/#search_results/compounds">EBI compound CSV file</a> and store it as a local resource.
+This step only has to be performed when the resource file is created or updated.

 ```python3
 >>> store_ebi_drugs("/Users/Username/Downloads/compounds.csv")